worldbank/ML-classification-algorithms-poverty/README.md

 1. **Run the rest of the notebooks for a first time.** After running the data preparation notebook, run the Logistic Regression notebooks first.
 The notebooks for all other algorithms up to notebooks `12+` compare results to the logistic regression baseline model, so these models must be generated before running other algorithm notebooks.
 Notebooks `12+` should be run in relative order as well.

-1. **Explore.** After all of the notebooks have bee run once in the proper order, all neccessary models and files will have been created and saved, so notebooks can be run in any order.
+1. **Explore.** After all of the notebooks have bee run once in the proper order, all necessary models and files will have been created and saved, so notebooks can be run in any order.
 Model files will exist under the `models/` directory, and processed data will exist under the `data/processed/` directory.

 ## Notes: